kdgdkd/ramiho/README.md

 # ramiho - Raspberry Pi Midi Host manager

-ramiho is a terminal interface for user friendly MIDI management tools and will turn your Raspberry Pi into a rocking hub for MIDI musical instruments.
+ramiho is a terminal interface for managing your MIDI connexoins that will turn your Raspberry Pi into a rocking hub for musical instruments.
 For detailed instructions in Spanish, visit [kdg/dkd](http://edpanfleto.com/kdgdkd/).

 ## Features